Disclaimer

 Sort by Memory Usage: The

-output typically has the memory percentage (%MEM) in the 4th column.
+ps auxoutput typically has the memory percentage (%MEM) in the 4th column.
 We want to sort the filtered lines numerically based on this column in reverse order (highest memory usage first).
-We pipe the output ofgrep
+We pipe the output ofgrepto thesortcommand.- Explanation:

 - The sorted list is printed to stdout.